California's New School Finance System

 A summary of K-12 funding in the 2013-14 budget from the Department of Finance

 What this means for the reports on Ed-Data

 At present, there will be no change on Ed-Data.
+School districts will continue to report their financial data to the state using the Standardized Account Code Structure (SACS) reporting format.
 As the California Department of Education develops new reports to align with the requirements of the Local Control Funding Formula—such as tracking unduplicated counts of low-income, English learner, and foster youth students—we will update the relevant reports on the Ed-Data website.

 More changes ahead

 In addition to the new finance system, California is beginning the process of transitioning to a new set of academic standards, known as the Common Core, and is also changing its student testing and school accountability systems.
 For more about these changes, please see: Changes to California's K-12 Education System.

 If you have questions about information on Ed-Data, please contact us